soniah/fortaleza/README.md

   pricing rules.

-* I ran out of time, so the code in `OnePricing()` is messy and needs a lot of refactoring and unit tests
+* I ran out of time, so the code in `OnePricing()` is messy and needs a lot of refactoring and unit tests.
+Also due to time constraints commenting and code layout could be improved.

 * I made the mistake of using YAML to import testing data into the structs, which then meant I couldn't implement the cart interface